The Cultural Industries Quarter Conservation Area (CIQ) sits between the City Centre and the Midland Station.

 Date of designation

-The Cultural Industries Quarter Conservation Area was reported to the City Centre Area Board on the 22nd January 2001.
+The Cultural Industries Quarter Conservation Area was reported to the City Centre Area Board on 22 January 2001.

 Conservation Area Appraisal

-The designation of the conservation area followed an appraisal which is available to download below.
+The designation of the Conservation Area followed an Appraisal.

-Part 2 of that document is related to the 'Preservation and Enhancement' of the area.
+Part 2 of the document is related to the 'Preservation and Enhancement' of the area.
 This guidance forms Supplementary Planning Guidance (SPG) to the Unitary Development Plan (UDP) polices.

-Also available to download below is a document summarising the Townscape Heritage Initiative (THI) grant scheme that ran between 2002 and 2007.
+Also available is a document summarising the Townscape Heritage Initiative (THI) grant scheme that ran between 2002 and 2007.